Factsheet 06: Repairs and maintenance

 You must give the landlord/agent written notice about the repairs, costs and copies of receipts.
 The landlord must pay you for any reasonable costs up to $1,000 within 14 days of your notice.

-If the landlord does not pay, apply to the NSW Civil and Administrative Tribunal within 3 months for an order that they do so.
+If the landlord does not pay, apply to the Tribunal within 3 months from the end of that 14 days for an order that they do so.

 If you cannot afford to pay for urgent repairs, apply to the Tribunal for an urgent hearing for the repairs to be done.
 You can also apply for a rent reduction until the repairs are done.
 See ‘Applying to the Tribunal’ below.

-Tell the landlord/agent in writing what needs repairing and by when – give a clear deadline.
+Tell the landlord/agent in writing what work needs to be done and by when – give a clear deadline.
 Keep a copy of the letter and a record of any conversations as evidence that you told the landlord/agent.

 If you deal with an agent, you can also:

-You must have the landlord’s prior consent before undertaking non-urgent repairs.
+You must have the landlord’s prior consent before undertaking non-urgent repairs or maintenance.
 Ask the landlord to pay you for any costs.
 Get their consent and agreement to pay in writing.

 For (a), (b) and (c) you must apply within 3 months of the landlord failing to meet your deadline for repairs.
-For (d) apply at any time before the end of the tenancy.
+For (d) you must apply before the end of the tenancy.

 See Factsheet 11: NSW Civil and Administrative Tribunal and contact your local Tenants Advice and Advocacy Service for help to make an application.

 You must be able to show that:

 You can apply for an order that the landlord compensate you for ‘economic loss’.
 For example:

 You must be able to show that your loss was caused by the landlord’s failure to do the repairs.

 The Tribunal can order up to $15,000 compensation.